-This case study focused on examining US CPS workers' caseloads in three states that are currently under (i.e., MI and NJ) or have a history of being under (i.e., TN) federal oversight via class action lawsuits and consent decrees.
+This case study focused on examining US CPS workers' caseloads in three states that are currently under (i.e. MI and NJ) or have a history of being under (i.e. TN) federal oversight via class action lawsuits and consent decrees.
 States varied in factors, such as the number of caseloads identified in each class action lawsuit, caseload standards set forth in consent decrees, and progress made by each child welfare system.
-Importantly, this study highlights the potential effectiveness of class action lawsuits and consent decrees in reforming a key aspect of child welfare workforce, namely CPS worker caseloads [PUBLISHER - THE PRECEDING UNDERLINED TEXT IS FOR THE MARGIN, i.e "This study highlights the potential effectiveness of class action lawsuits and consent decrees in reforming...
-CPS worker caseloads'].
-Caseloads are closely linked with CPS workers' selfefficacy, stress level, work performance and retention rates (McFadden et al., 2015; Schelbe et al., 2017; United States General Accounting Office, 2003; Wilke et al., 2018).
-Analysis of these three states suggests that caseloads are associated with caseworkers' manageability of their workloads, ability to provide adequate services to and conduct regular visitations with children and families, along with supervision quality, work place morale, and prevention of burnout and turnover.
-Importantly, all three states made significant improvements in meeting their caseload standards.
+Importantly, this study highlights the potential effectiveness of class action lawsuits and consent decrees in reforming a key aspect of child welfare workforce, namely CPS worker caseloads.
+Caseloads are closely linked with CPS workers' self-efficacy, stress level, work performance and retention rates (McFadden et al., 2015; Schelbe et al., 2017; United States General Accounting Office, 2003; Wilke et al., 2018).
+Analysis of these three states suggests that caseloads are associated with caseworkers' manageability of their workloads, ability to provide adequate services to and conduct regular visitations with children and families, along with supervision quality, workplace morale, and prevention of burnout and turnover.
+To note is that all three states made significant improvements in meeting their caseload standards.
 This suggests that legal measures like federal court oversight may be effective in reducing child welfare workers' caseloads as part of systematic change.

 That said, there are a number of limitations to keep in mind when considering class actions and consent decrees as reform tools.
 First, problems class actions set out to address can reoccur or new problems may arise after the lawsuit is over.
 As a case in point, New Mexico's Children, Youth and Families Department (CYFD) was sued in 1980 for failing to adequately find adoptive homes for children, who languished in their child welfare system for an average of five years.
 CYFD came out of a 25-year-long federal court oversight in 2005 only to experience problems of precisely the sort the class action lawsuit was intended to address.
-New Mexico's child welfare system remains among the worst in the country to this day, with additional lawsuits being filed against them for its ongoing failures to provide critical services to the most vulnerable children in their care (e.g., Kevin S. v.
+New Mexico's child welfare system remains among the worst in the country to this day, with additional lawsuits being filed against them for its ongoing failures to provide critical services to the most vulnerable children in their care (e.g. Kevin S. v.
 Jacobson, 2018).

-Second, the amount of time and financial resources spent on class action lawsuits to achieve at best very modest changes are enormous [PUBLISHER - THE PRECEDING UNDERLINED TEXT IS FOR THE MARGIN].
+Second, the amount of time and financial resources spent on class action lawsuits to achieve, at best, very modest changes are enormous.
 For instance, states pay many millions of dollars for consulting, legal and monitoring fees and not necessarily for acquiring services and resources for the plaintiff children and their families (Lee et al., 2019).
 This mostly benefits lawyers and legal professionals instead of the workers and vulnerable families involved in the class actions.
-Relatedly, as documented in the cases of MI and TN, as well as prior class actions (e.g., Wilder case), many of these lawsuits are often bogged down by bureaucracy and unnecessary delays.
+Relatedly, as documented in the cases of MI and TN, as well as prior class actions (e.g. Wilder case), many of these lawsuits are often bogged down by bureaucracy and unnecessary delays.
 In the case of Wilder, by the time the lawsuit ended, the main plaintiff, Shirley Wilder, had already died and both her son and grandson had also gone through the same foster care system fraught with racism, discrimination and inequality.